How to keep employees happy (in 3 simple steps)

 They seem to forget that company culture is not a self-playing piano.
 You need to DO something after you have asked a question that your employees have responded.
 It can be really small things, but you need to follow up and be prepared to share the results

-The IT Director is reponsible for employee engagement among her or his team, yes.
+The IT Director is responsible for employee engagement among her or his team, yes.

 Peter: What can the listeners expect from your Keynote in general?

-I’ll be talking about how HR and operation leaders assess their activities to boost morale at work, as they’re being executed.
+I’ll be talking about how operation leaders assess their activities to boost morale at work, as they’re being executed.

 I hope that people will feel they learnt something new Peter!
 That they see employee engagement from a different perspective – that simplicity will take you a long way.